muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 * Any value of the .NET structure type `System.Collections.Generic.KeyValuePair` such that its `Key` property is *SYS_this* and its `Value` property is *SYS_that*.

-Not permitted for a *SYS_Duo* is any of the following, to keep things simpler:
+Not permitted for a *SYS_Duo* is any of the following, to keep things more correct and simpler:

 * Any values or objects of N-ary collection types having exactly 2 elements.